Tarkashilpa-Technologies/ts-base-project-corporate-website-nextjs/.clinerules/project-structure.md

 - ✅ Ensure 0 SonarLint warnings
 - ✅ Avoid in-line styling as much as possible
 - ✅ Always try to use predefined classes
-- ✅ Use Bootstrap breakpoints for responsiveness
+- ✅ Always use Bootstrap SCSS mixins for responsiveness

 ---